lexieis18/spriteCloud-QA/README.md

 #### Web Test Files
 - `auth.setup.ts`: Authentication state management
-- `login.spec.ts`: Tests user authentication
+- `login.spec.ts`: Tests user authentication and handles invalid login
-- `inventory.spec.ts`: Tests inventory list
+- `inventory.spec.ts`: Sorts and adds inventory items to cart
-- `checkout.spec.ts`: Tests checkout process
+- `checkout.spec.ts`: Fills shipping, asserts price breakdown, completes purchase

 ## Continuous Integration

-This project is integrated with a CI/CD platform:
+This project is integrated with a CI/CD platform: GitHub Actions
+- The workflow can be triggered manually by going to the Actions tab and clicking the workflow.

+## References
+- Cursor using AI agent (model - claude-3.5-sonnet)
-- GitHub Actions
+- Chatgpt 4o